Thomas-stac/Titanic-data-analysis/README.md

 The complete code for this project is available in the **notebook attached to this page**.
 Please refer to the notebook for a detailed view of the code used for data cleaning, feature engineering, model training, and visualization.

+---

+## ✨ Relevance to the i-CITY AI Platform Development

+This project demonstrates a range of skills and techniques directly relevant to the development of the **i-CITY AI Platform** modules:

+1. **Data Handling and Automation**:
+   - **Titanic Project**: Extensive preprocessing of missing values, categorical data encoding, and dataset transformation using automation pipelines.
+   - **i-CITY**: Skills applied to automate analytics for system usage and quality assessments, ensuring robust and efficient data flows.

+2. **Development of Intelligent Systems**:
+   - **Titanic Project**: Designed and optimized a **Decision Tree Classifier**, showcasing experience in building and fine-tuning AI models.
+   - **i-CITY**: Demonstrates readiness to develop advanced systems like RAG (Retrieval-Augmented Generation) for the platform.

+3. **Visualization and Insights Communication**:
+   - **Titanic Project**: Created clear visualizations for survival trends and decision paths, aiding stakeholder understanding.
+   - **i-CITY**: Valuable for presenting analytics insights, enhancing system quality monitoring, and designing user-friendly dashboards.

+4. **Interface with APIs and Modular Design**:
+   - **Titanic Project**: Modular code design for data cleaning, analysis, and model evaluation.
+   - **i-CITY**: Skills transferable to API connectivity, ensuring seamless integration of platform modules.

+5. **Security and Compliance**:
+   - **Titanic Project**: Ensured ethical handling of sensitive data while implementing robust machine learning workflows.
+   - **i-CITY**: Reflects an understanding of data protection and security standards, essential for the AI platform.

+6. **Routing and Task Assignment**:
+   - **Titanic Project**: Data-driven decision-making through automated survival classification.
+   - **i-CITY**: Foundational knowledge to create routing systems for automated agent task assignments.

+By combining expertise in data preprocessing, machine learning, and insights visualization, this project underscores my ability to contribute effectively to Staizen’s **i-CITY AI platform** development.

+---

+Feel free to explore the attached notebook for detailed implementation.